X.509: Structure of a certificate

+The inner format of issuer and subject unique identifiers specified in X.520 The Directory: Selected attribute types recommendation.

 ITU-T introduced issuer and subject unique identifiers in version 2 to permit the reuse of issuer or subject name after some time.
 An example of reuse will be when a CA goes bankrupt and its name is deleted from the country's public list.
 After some time another CA with the same name may register itself, even though it is unrelated to the first one.
 However, IETF recommends that no issuer and subject names be reused.
 Therefore, version 2 is not widely deployed in the Internet.

 Extensions were introduced in version 3.
 A CA can use extensions to issue a certificate only for a specific purpose (e.g. only for signing digital objects).